 Escorted by the destroyers Ambuscade, Bulldog, Richmond and Free Polish Błyskawica, and the trawler Tango, the PQ.14 convoy departed western Scotland for Iceland on 26 March, and then departed Iceland on 8 April with 26 ships, escorted from 8 to 12 April by the destroyer Wilton, minesweepers Hebe and Speedy, and trawlers Chiltern and Northern Wave.
 On 9 April, at a point to the south-south-west of Jan Mayen island, the convoy was joined by the light cruiser Edinburgh and the ocean escort group of four destroyers and four corvettes.

 On 10 April the QP.10 reciprocal convoy departed the Kola inlet with 16 ships and, between 10 and 12 April, the local escort of the Soviet destroyers Gremyashchiy and Sokrushitelnyi and British minesweepers Gossamer, Harrier and Hussar.
-From 10 to 21 April the convoy’s ocean escort comprised the light cruiser Liverpool, destroyers Oribi, Eclipse, Fury, Marne and Punjabi, minesweeper Speedwell, and anti-submarine trawlers Blackfly and Paynter.
+From 10 to 21 April the convoy’s ocean escort comprised the light cruiser Liverpool, the destroyers Oribi, Eclipse, Fury, Marne and Punjabi, the minesweeper Speedwell, and the anti-submarine trawlers Blackfly and Paynter.

 Six of the PQ.14 convoy’s ship had to return with the QP.10 convoy as a result of ice damage.
-Between Iceland and Norway the British also provided a distant cover force comprising the battleships Duke of York and King George V, fleet carrier Victorious, heavy cruiser Kent, light cruiser Nigeria, and destroyers Bedouin, Belvoir, Escapade, Eskimo, Faulknor, Ledbury, Matchless, Middleton, Offa, Onslow, Somali and Wheatland.
+Between Iceland and Norway the British also provided a distant cover force comprising the battleships Duke of York and King George V, the fleet carrier Victorious, the heavy cruiser Kent, the light cruiser Nigeria, and the destroyers Bedouin, Belvoir, Escapade, Eskimo, Faulknor, Ledbury, Matchless, Middleton, Offa, Onslow, Somali and Wheatland.

 On 11 April Soviet warplanes attacked the German airfield at Kirkenes, but had little effect, and Junkers Ju 88 medium-range bombers of Major Helmut Störchel’s III/Kampfgeschwader 30 sank the 7,164-ton British Empire Cowper of the QP.10 convoy, but a search for the convoy by the destroyers Hermann Schoemann, Z 24 and Z 25 was unsuccessful.